Soaking in one of the many New Zealand hot springs is one of our favourite ways to unwind and relax. When there is a spa attached, it’s even better.

 Like a mini version of Hot Water Beach, you will want to bring a shovel to dig your own private hot pool in the sand at Kawhia Hot Water Beach.
 It’s located on the west coast, south of Raglan.

-The water is heated by geothermal activity and is rich in minerals, making it a popular spot for people looking to benefit from the therapeutic properties of the water.
-The beach itself is also worth exploring, with its unique black sand and stunning views.
+The water is heated by geothermal activity under the sand.
+The beach is also worth exploring, with its unique black sand and stunning views.

 South Island hot springs

 The South Island of New Zealand is home to some of the most breathtaking landscapes in the world, including several geothermal hot springs that are worth a visit.
-In this section, we’ll explore some of the top South Island hot springs that you won’t want to miss.
+Of the South Island hot springs, we have only been to Hanmer Springs, despite the other three listed here being equally loved.

 Hanmer Springs thermal pools and spa